 An older coat and older skin just can’t take care of themselves like they used to — because circulation and muscle tone aren’t as good as they were when the dog was younger.
 You can make up for the decrease in these functions with a grooming routine.

 A daily grooming session with the proper tools is the first step.
 Brush and flea comb are two of the basics, but the specific brushes and combs you should use depend on the length and type of your dog’s coat.
 Check with your vet or groomer, or look at the labels on the various grooming tools at your pet supply store.
 There are also books and videos on grooming available at stores and through pet supply catalogs.

 You may not have had the time to brush or comb your dog regularly over the course of the years; but it’s so much more important as a dog ages!
 Fifteen minutes is usually all it will take each day, but those fifteen minutes will save you time in the long run.
-You’ll keep your dog’s overall health at a high level, eliminating visits to the vet other than for regular check-ups.
+You’ll keep your dog’s overall health at a high level, minimizing visits to the vet other than for regular check-ups.

 Another reason for a daily grooming session has to do with an aging dog’s need for physical contact and attention.
 While puppies and young dogs are busy running around and tearing up the place, an older dog doesn’t have energy for such stuff.
 A grooming session can be an energizer as well as provide an interesting diversion for the dog.
 It is also an opportunity for you and your dog to experience the kind of closeness and physical contact that is reassuring and satisfying and that contributes to the dog’s overall sense of well-being — which, in turn, stimulates good health.